Joshfairhead/Obsidian/Immanent/Regen Foundation/Calls/Austin Call 4-01-22.md

 - Now doing a consultancy as a web dev doing spatial and 3D design
 - EnDAOment and CSDAO, engaging communities and artefacts
 - Interested in tech design, especially around ecology and politics
-- Interested in facillitation and matters of
+- Interested in facillitation and matters of consensus/consent and hard/soft power

-Facillitation
-consensus/consent
-hard/soft power